Growing Habitat: Three Tough Milkweeds to Help Monarchs

 - Indian Milkweed (Asclepias eriocarpa), which has dusky pink flowers that bloom in summer

-- Showy Milkweed (Asclepias speciosa, featuring the brightest pink blossoms from summer through fall, and
+- Showy Milkweed (Asclepias speciosa, featuring creamy pink blossoms from summer through fall, and

-- Common Milkweed (Asclepias syriaca) topped with creamy pink blossoms in summer.
+- Swamp Milkweed (Asclepias incarnata 'Cinderella') topped with hot pink blossoms spring through fall.

-All are full sun perennials, reaching no taller than about 36 inches when in bloom with lots of tiny flowers in globe-like umbels that make it easy for butterflies to perch and take a drink.
+All are full sun perennials, reaching no taller than 48 inches when in bloom with lots of tiny flowers in globe-like umbels that make it easy for butterflies to perch and take a drink.

-Tolerant of both heat and cold, they grow well in U.S. Department of Agriculture Plant Hardiness Zones 4 to 9.
-As to water needs, both A. eriocarpa and A. speciosa are drought-tolerant species whereas A. syriaca needs a bit more water.
+Tolerant of both heat and cold, all grow well in U.S. Department of Agriculture Plant Hardiness Zones 4 to 9.
+Swamp Milkweed will even tolerate zone 3 winters.
+As to water needs, both A. eriocarpa and A. speciosa are drought-tolerant species whereas A. incarnata needs more water.
 This makes sense when you consider the amount of rainfall in their respective regions.

 Which Kind of Milkweed to Grow